Reviewed in: Canadian Journal of Political Science, Kirkus Reviews, US Reviews, San Fransisco Book Reviews.

 I aim to take the reader on a historical and contemporary journey through exploring glorious cultural elements of Sicily, its dysfunctional political system, state violence, defeats against the criminalised order, and courageous examples of rebellion and collective action to defy the Mafia.
 Thanks to these rebellious attempts, many mafiosi lost their traditional authority and notorious power.
 Yet the Mafia is still strong and there are still uncovered factors to explain how different actors struggle to destroy the Mafia in the contested political, social, legal, and cultural landscape of Sicily.
 This project endeavours to unveil these factors and, in doing so, enlighten the universal codes of human resistance when societal shifts leave their mark on troubled territories and collective memory dramatically.

 Baris Cayli Messina (Guest Editor) (2021) "Bandits, Brigands, and Militants: The Historical Sociology of Outlaws" Journal of Historical Sociology (Forthcoming)

 Baris Cayli Messina (Guest Editor) (2020) "The Cultural Anthropology of Protest against the Perceived Injustice" Anthropological Notebooks (Forthcoming)

-Baris Cayli Messina (Guest Editor) (2021) "Mafia and the Sack of Cities: Criminalisation and Social Decay in Urban History" Urban History (Forthcoming)
+Baris Cayli Messina (Guest Editor) (2021) "Mafia and the Sack of Cities: The Urban History of Criminalisation and Social Decay" Urban History (Forthcoming)